Can we, strictly on the basis of observation,

 anywhere in the observable universe.

-by an observer.
+can be reached by an observer.
 The observer is always remote from the boundary by a distance which is the same in all directions

 the background radiation, the existence of galaxies and stars and even the origin of the new hydrogen suggested in the old

-One problem however, remains; probably the greatest problem of astronomy and the greatest problem
+problem however, remains; probably the greatest problem of astronomy and the greatest problem of all physics.

 Whence this Hydrogen?

-arise from such a transformation.
+causation arise from such a transformation.
 As we see it, the problem really arises from rejecting the root notions of relativity

 theory and quantum mechanics and falling back, at the prompting of the genes, to the old, classical notion that the universe